mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-37"></a>
 [Back to top](#top)
 ## CA-37 -- Rep. Karen Bass (D)
+### Committees
+Karen Bass is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,120,000.00 in SC HEP grants.